 AWS A3.0M/A3.0:2010

+The voltage across the welding arc.
 Arc voltage is the total voltage between the electrode holder and the base metal immediately adjacent to the arc terminals.

 Arc welder is another term for arc welding machine applied to a source of electric energy which produces welding currents within reasonable limits for use in arc welding.